-- Acute or chronic infections in the vicinity of the joint or of a systemic nature. - Accompanying illnesses affecting the function of the joint implant. - Systemic illnesses and metabolic disturbances. - Severe osteoporosis or osteomalacia. - Severe damage to bony structures that stands in the way of stable implantation of the implant components. - Bone tumours in the area of implant anchoring. - Bony deformities, axial mal-positioning or bony conditions that rule out implantation of the implant components. - Obesity and severely overweight patients. - Expected overloading of the joint implant due to any reason. - Drug abuse or alcoholism. - Lack of patient co-operation. - Sensitivity to Implant Materials
+- Acute or chronic infections in the vicinity of the joint or of a systemic nature - Accompanying illnesses affecting the function of the joint implant - Systemic illnesses and metabolic disturbances - Severe osteoporosis or osteomalacia - Severe damage to bony structures that stands in the way of stable implantation of the implant components - Bone tumours in the area of implant anchoring - Bony deformities, axial mal-positioning or bony conditions that rule out implantation of an artificial joint - Obesity and overweight patients - Expected overloading of the joint implant - Drug abuse or alcoholism - Lack of patient co-operation.

-5. Possible Adverse Effects:
+5. Possible Adverse Effects